MoonlightCapital/MoonlightBot-docs/management-commands/create-muterole.md

 It will edit the following permissions form channels and set them to `false` for the role:

+* Send Messages
+* Send Messages In Threads
+* Create Public Threads
+* Create Private Threads
-* SendMessages
+* Add Reactions
-* AddReactions
+* Use Application Commands
 * Speak
-* CreatePrivateThreads
-* CreatePublicThreads
-* SendMessagesInThreads
-* UseApplicationCommands

 ## Required permissions